brooklynrail/brooklynrail-platform/content/events/2020/06/anne-pasternak-ben-jones-and-dan-sallick.md

 title: Anne Pasternak, Ben Jones, and Dan Sallick
-summary: Anne Pasternak, Ben Jones, and Dan Sallick will discuss how museums can be more effective as digital platforms to make art and artists' narratives more accessible to a wide audience.
+summary: Anne Pasternak, Ben Jones, and Dan Sallick will discuss how museums can be more effective as digital platforms to make art and artists' narratives more accessible and reach wider audiences.
 date: 2020-06-16 12:00:00 -0500
 end_date: 2020-06-16 13:00:00 -0500
 series: 66